Saber (Fate/stay night): Creation and conception

-Nasu said: ... it's difficult to call the relationship between Shirou and Saber a relationship between a man and a woman.
-Saber has fought for a long time as the ruler of Britain but then turned into a girl all of a sudden and fell in love with Shirou.
-It's pretty ridiculous when you think about it.
-But I really wanted to push it towards that sort of boy-meets-girl story.
-So as a last resort, I had Shirou continually say things to her like "But you're a girl," and "Girls aren't supposed to fight," in order to remind the users that "she is really a girl."
-It's like the author's actually the one trying to convince Saber that she's a girl...
-I feel like I could have written it a lot better now, but that was the best I could do at the time.
-It's true that Rin is different from Saber.
+Initially, Nasu said it is difficult to call Shirou's relationship with Saber a relationship between a man and a woman because after ruling Britain under the pretenses of being a male, she "turned into a girl all of a sudden and fell in love with Shirou".
+While, Takeuchi on the other hand stated that the relationship is still workable and even realistic as it is part of Saber regaining a part of her humanity that had long been suppressed and grow as a character, which in turn becomes integral to part of Shirou's own growth in understanding both the flaws in Saber's and his own ideals.

 Regarding Saber's alternate designs, Gen Urobuchi referred to Alter as a dark hero rather than a villain.
 Nasu further commented on Alter, stating she "is an idealist who clings to her own values even though she's been blackened".
 On the other hand, her becoming a Servant from Caster during Unlimited Blade Works was believed by Urobuchi to take a darker role than Saber Alter due to how she has been defeated in combat with Nasu speculating how her new dress symbolizes her defeat.
 Takeuchi enjoyed illustrating her due to the impact it left on the character.
 He added he enjoyed minor changes due to her design, such as her visor and her alternative dresses featured in related works to Fate.
 Saber Lily's character was created by Takeuchi, as an alternative costume for Saber, based on the visual novel's Unlimited Blade Works story arcade dress, and got its name because of the similarity of color and shape of the dress to the white lily.
 After the release of the Unlimited codes on the arcade machines, Saber Lily received a lot of positive feedback from fans and, unlike the game costumes of other characters, when porting the game to the PlayStation 2, she had her own name displayed in the match interface.
 Originally it was planned to include the character only in a limited edition of the game, but later it was added to the standard version.